heart of the catholic faith

-Enter the Vatican City by the railway
+Enter the Vatican by train

 Enjoy art in the halls of the Vatican Museums

-Visit all the Vatican Museums for free
+Visit all Vatican Museums for free

-Take a look into the Sistine Chapel
+Look into the Sistine Chapel

 Admire the library at the Apostolic Palace

-Relax at St. Peter's Square
+Relax in St. Peter's Square

 Walk around the walls of the Vatican fortress